Library Research Prize

 About the Prize

 The University Libraries Research Prize is awarded annually to at least one Ohio State University undergraduate student.
 Students enrolled in any upper division undergraduate course (3000 or above) in either fall or spring semester are eligible to participate.
-[NOTE: Only spring semester projects are eligible for the 2012-13 academic year.]
+Submissions are accepted at any time before the due date posted above.
 Students consult with a librarian and their course instructor during the research process to produce an award winning project.
 Submissions are judged by the Libraries' Teaching and Learning Committee along with an undergraduate student, according to criteria described below.
 A prize of $1,000 will also be presented ($750 for the student author; $250 for the instructor).
 Winning projects will be submitted to the Library Research Prize Collection in the OSU Knowledge Bank repository, where they will have a permanent home and Web address.
 This site is also indexed by Google, so projects are available to a worldwide audience.

 How to Participate